elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 -------------------------------------------------------------------------------

-**NB**: It is convinient to design infrastructure code as a block without DOM representation, if it is planned to use API of BEM blocks (states, expressed by modifiers, BEM events etc.).
+**NB**: It is convenient to design infrastructure code as a block without DOM representation, if it is planned to use API of BEM blocks (states, expressed by modifiers, BEM events etc.).
 Without using BEM terms/BEM stack infrastructure code can be designed as  [ymaps][] module.
 For example:

 ```js